davobutt/weld/README.md

 Weld has a RESTful api which can be used to programmatically set up, interogate and tear down proxy servers.
 It comes with a middleware layer which parses and stores JSON.
 By default this cache is in redis.
 Different middleware applications can be written and added in the conventional way using [connect](http://www.senchalabs.org/connect/).

+## Usage Example

+Imagine you have a series of microservices all communicating with each other using JSON.
+You can use weld in between all of these connections to test a variety of situations.
+For example you could write a test which ensures the appropriate failures when one of the systems is uncommunicative.
+You could also validate the JSON transferred between the systems.

   [node]: https://github.com/joyent/node

 ## Build Status